DataDog/documentation/content/en/account_management/billing/usage_attribution.md

 ## Getting started

-To start receiving daily data, an administrator needs to create a new report with the user interface.
+To start receiving daily data, an administrator needs to create a select tags for the report.

 {{< img src="account_management/billing/usage_attribution/advanced-usage-reporting.png" alt="Getting Started with Usage Attribution in Datadog" style="width:100%;" >}}

-The **Applied Tags** section enables the following:
+The **Edit Tags** popover allows:

 - Entering up to three tag keys from a dropdown.
 The dropdown is pre-populated with existing tags on both the root account and any child organizations under the account.
 - Deleting and editing existing tags.

-{{< img src="account_management/billing/advanced-usage-reporting-02.png" alt="Applied tags in Datadog" style="width:80%;" >}}
+{{< img src="account_management/billing/usage_attribution/Edit-Tags-Popover.png" alt="Edit Tags in Usage Attribution" style="width:80%;" >}}

 - Once the tags are configured, it takes 24 hours for the first report to be generated.
 - The reports are generated on an ongoing basis.